Saxon-HE/C 64-bit Linux setup binary didn't install PHP5-Build folder

 Thanks for any help!
 Also, thank you so much for creating Saxon/C, and for all the other wonderful work you do!

-#2 Updated by O'Neil Delpratt over 1 year ago
+Updated by O'Neil Delpratt about 4 years ago

 - Status changed from New to In Progress